 For questions regarding a specific program, please contact the Benefits Department.

 Under IRS tax code, the value of certain educational benefits applied to graduate-level courses is considered taxable income.
 This requires University employees to pay taxes on a portion of the educational benefit they receive for graduate-level courses for themselves or for their spouse or domestic partner.
 For University employees, the first $5,250.00 (in a calendar year) is awarded on a pre-tax basis because the University has an IRC §127 Tuition Benefit Plan in effect.
-After this amount is met, the benefit is taxed at a rate of 29.65% (rate effective as of January 1, 2020).
+After this amount is met, the withholding regarding this benefit is at a rate of 29.65% (rate effective as of January 1, 2020).
 For spouses and domestic partners, there is no pre-tax value and the benefit will be taxed during all three terms of a calendar year.
 For domestic partners, the undergraduate benefit is also subject to taxation.

 Responsibility for Full Tuition Repayment